 Radioactive materials from decommissioning projects are sorted and decontaminated through complex processing techniques so that a majority of the material can be cleared from regulatory control.
 This means that the activity is small enough to not pose any danger and the material may be disposed of in a regular landfill or incinerated.
 In this manner it has been possible to reduce the waste from decommissioning projects by 80 % on average.

 The leftover radioactive waste is collected at NES and conditioned.
 During conditioning the aim is to reduce the waste volume as much as possible.
 This may be achieved in different ways, a more detailed description of the process can be found here.
-On average this comprehensive treatment method results in around 200 barrels of conditioned radioactive waste each year.
+On average this comprehensive treatment method results in around 200 drums of conditioned radioactive waste each year.
 They are stored in the interim storage facility in Seibersdorf.

 Austria’s only research reactor is operated by the “Atominstitut” at the Vienna University of Technology.
 Due to legal obligations and in line with the take-back agreement the fuel assembly of the research reactor will be returned to its supplier (the US department of Energy) at the end of its lifespan.